-This easy taco skillet dish takes all the flavors of a traditional Tex Mex style taco and combines them in an easy one-dish meal that is always a crowd pleaser.
-It's hearty, filling, and is a complete meal made in a single skillet.
+This easy Taco Skillet dish takes all the flavors of a traditional Tex-Mex style taco and combines them in an easy one-dish meal that is always a crowd-pleaser.
+It's hearty, and filling.
+Plus it's a complete meal made in a single skillet.
+No extra dirty dishes!

 Wait though, it just wouldn't be Slender Kitchen with just any ordinary Mexican skillet dish though, would it?
 No way, it has to be both tasty AND healthy.
 That's where the turkey and veggies come in.

-So, should you find yourself with lots of time to cook, and you're craving Mexican, or basically just a yummy rice dish piled high with all the good stuff, like peppers, garlic, tomatoes, black beans, corn, rice, onions, cheese, then this recipe is for you!
+If you find yourself without lots of time to cook, and you're craving Mexican, or basically just a yummy rice dish piled high with all the good stuff, like peppers, garlic, tomatoes, black beans, corn, rice, onions, cheese, then this recipe is for you!

 How do you make Turkey Taco Skillet?

-Add the tomatoes, corn, brown rice, and chicken broth.
+- Add the tomatoes, corn, brown rice, and chicken broth.
 Bring the whole mixture to a simmer then turn the burner down to low.
 Cover the skillet and cook for about 15-20 minutes, or until the rice is tender and has soaked up most of the liquid.
+Make sure you are using quick-cooking brown rice.
+Regular brown rice will not cook completely in 15 minutes.

-Once it's done, top the skillet dish with cheese, then cover again to melt the cheese.
+- Once the rice is tender, top the skillet dish with cheese, then cover again to melt the cheese.
 This should only take about 1-2 minutes.

-While I mentioned that I like to top my Southwestern skillet dish with green onions and cilantro, there are other ways you can top this dish, such as:
+While I mentioned that I like to top my Southwestern Taco Skillet with green onions and cilantro, there are other ways you can top this dish, such as:

 - Sliced black olives